life4ddr/Life4DDR/LIFE4 App Outline.md

         - DDR Score Manager app
         - Sanbai Icecream
         - SkillAttack
-2. Scores list with two columns
+2. Vertically scrolling scores list with two columns
     - Song name
     - Score
 ##### Behavior/Navigation
 Exists in an isolated tab
 Clicking on any of the controls shows their associated UI Clicking on a song in the list will bring up the **Song Details** screen for it.
+Clicking on an import method will navigate to the flow for that particular method:
+- DDR Score Manager app -> TODO
+- Sanbai Icecream -> TODO
+- SkillAttack -> TODO
 ##### Associated Data/Capabilities
 TODO